Dropshipping vs Order Fulfillment Companies: What’s the Difference?

 When retailers hire fulfillment companies to assist their operations, they buy goods to be listed on their site and deliver them to the fulfillment center.
 Then, whenever a customer places an order, the details are routed to the third party, where the merchandise is packaged and shipped.

-Order fulfillment can sometimes be effectively done in-house, which is a popular option for small-scale businesses and startups.
-As the business develops and order volume outgrows available space, labor, and time, it makes sense to hand those duties off to a partner company.
+Order fulfillment can sometimes be effectively done in-house, a popular option for small-scale businesses and startups.
+As the business develops and order volume outgrows available space, labor, and time, handing those duties off to a partner company makes sense.

 Key Differences of Dropshipping vs Fulfillment Companies